-Pakistan's suspicions of Indian intentions were further aroused by India's entry into the nuclear arena.
-India's explosion of a nuclear device in 1974 persuaded Pakistan to initiate its own nuclear program.
-The issue has subsequently influenced the direction of Pakistan's relations with the United States and China.
-United States-Pakistan relations over the nuclear issue are particularly prickly.
+States-Pakistan relations over the nuclear issue are particularly prickly.
 Pakistan's relations with China on this issue, however, have been influenced by both countries' suspicions of India.
 In 1991 China called on India to accept Pakistan's proposal of a nuclear-free weapons zone in South Asia.
 In the same year, Pakistan and China signed a nuclear cooperation treaty reportedly intended for peaceful purposes.
 This agreement included provision by China of a nuclear power plant to Pakistan.

 An added source of tension in Indo-Pakistani relations concerned the Soviet Union's invasion of Afghanistan in December 1979 (see Other South Asian Countries, this ch.).
 India refused to condemn the Soviet action, while Pakistan provided sanctuary for Afghan refugees and was a conduit for supplying arms from the United States and others to the Afghan mujahidin.
 During the Soviet Union's military intervention in Afghanistan, therefore, Pakistan felt an increased threat on both its eastern and northwestern borders.
-The rise of militant Hinduism in India, and the accompanying violence against Muslims there, is a further source of uneasiness between the two countries.
+The rise of militant Hinduism in India, and the accompanying violence against Muslims there, was a further source of uneasiness between the two countries.